Birds and Landscaping in America

 Cape Honeysuckle

-The recommended recipe for this nectar substitute is a maximum of one part sugar to four parts distilled water, boiled briefly to kill off any bacteria.
+The recommended recipe for this nectar substitute is a maximum of one part sugar to four parts water.
 More concentrated solutions may cause liver damage in the bird.
 Anything weaker than 1 — 8 solutions is unlikely to satisfy their energy needs.
 Adding dyes to the mixture is unnecessary, but adding some red ribbon to the feeder may help attract the birds.
-Replace and clean the feeder on a regular basis (once a week is good).
+Replace and clean the feeder on a regular basis (once a week is good, more often during hot weather).
 If mold appears on the inside, it can can be cleaned using vinegar (avoid using soaps or detergents as they can leave a harmful residue).